shpml/fundamentals/04_chapter/06_lesson.md

 These elements kick off your page with introductory content such as logos, headlines, titles, and links.

 #### `<footer> </footer>`
 Footers wrap the content at the bottom of your web page.
-They often containscopyright information, links to career pages, contact information, terms of use, etc.
+They often contain copyright information, links to career pages, contact information, terms of use, etc.

 #### `<main> </main>`
 These elements contain all the primary content on the page — articles, blog posts, images, videos, etc. — and live between the `<header>` and `<footer>`.